Alex-Grimes/Thumbnail-Generator/README.md

 Thumbnail-Generator

+### project on hold until a suitable api alternative is found

 Thumbnail-Generator is a web application for generating thumbnails for images.
 The application is built with a Go backend and a Vue.js frontend.
 Getting Started